google-research/language/language/asqa/README.md

 chmod +x ./eval.sh
 ./eval.sh ${RESULTS_PATH} ${EXP_NAME}
 ```
-The final results will show in screen and will also be generated in ./results/${EXP_NAME}/final_eval_results.json.
+The final results will show on the screen and will also be generated in ./results/${EXP_NAME}/final_eval_results.json.

 ### Break down of each evaluation step
-The following provides the evaluation guideline for each step:
+Instructione below provide the evaluation guideline for each step:
 #### STEP-1: Convert your system output to Roberta input format
-First, save your system output into key, value pairs in json format.
-Refer to the following example for format.
+First, save your system output into key-value pairs in json format.
+Refer to the following example for the format.

 ```
 mkdir outputs